ahlstromcj/seq66/README.md

 ## Recent Changes

+    *   Version 0.94.0:
+        *   Removed the old-style live frame; use themes and style-sheets to create the old look if you like it.
     *   Version 0.93.2:
         *   Changed the mute-group format inside the MIDI file to use a much less disk space (about 3K less).
 Can be set in the 'rc' file to